API: Multi-Config Specification

 Knob Set Generators

-To create a multi-config specification, we need two things: knob set generators for values of knobs and config group generators that take a config with set-value knobs to generate groups of full configs.
+To create a multi-config specification, you need two things: knob set generators for knob values and config group generators that take a config with set-valued knobs to generate groups of full configs.

 - List(values: List[Any])